 And icing won’t do a thing for you except make your pain feel a little better for a little while.

-As a side note, I’ve been treating Tennis Elbow cases frequently for at least seven years in my practice, and I can’t remember ever seeing one person who had any significant swelling around their elbow.
+As a side note, I’ve been focusing on treating Tennis Elbow, as a specialty, for over a decade in my practice, and I can’t remember ever seeing one person who had any significant swelling around their elbow.

 Is RICE Wrong?
 Questioning The Whole Protocol